khaled-11/job-finder-bot/README.md

   }
 ```

-### Save the API:
+#### Save the API:

 This code snippet limit the API usage by saving new companies reviews to the local server.
 It will check if we have the reviews in the the global data folder first.
 If not, it will request from the API and save it for the next time.

 [![API Save](https://techolopia.com/wp-content/uploads/2020/09/code_snippet.jpg)](https://m.me/118754656624049)

-### Live link:
+#### Live link:

 You can test the App live using this link: https://m.me/100364215214464

-## Customize & Contribute:

-You can work on improvements for everyone, or customize the App for another use case.
+## How to build a similar experience:

+### Wit App for NLP

+You need to build the conversation model for your App.
+Think of what the user can say and what onformation you need to capture.
+Create Wit App and define the intents you may need.

+### Database and schema

+You may need Database or you can use internal Data structure to save the users Data.
+Use database to scale and fast processing.
+Think what details or information you need to save for each user and create your schema.

-### How to customize
+### APIs to connect resources

-You will find a folder called "local_modules".
-In this folder you can find and edit responses in some messenger functions.
-Also, you can change in the database structure and add fields.
-You can add more functions and handle more intents.
+You may use APIs to find search results or get information from resources.
+Sent the data to the API and format the results then send it to the user.

+### Messenger platform features

+Now, see what feature you will need to use from the Messenger platform and connect things togehter.
+In the webhook you can control many things like routing the conversation and check for OTN optins events.

+## License and contribution:

+### License

+Job Finder bot is [MIT Licensed](https://github.com/khaled-11/job-finder-bot/blob/master/LICENSE).

 ### How to contribute

 This sample App is open for contributions.
+You can work on improvements for everyone, or customize the App for another use case.
 You can find more information [here](https://github.com/khaled-11/job-finder-bot/blob/master/CONTRIBUTING.md)

-### License

-Job Finder bot is [MIT Licensed](https://github.com/khaled-11/job-finder-bot/blob/master/LICENSE).